opensearch-project/reporting/reporting-cli/docs/user/Reference Manual.md

 - Lines starting with # are considered as comments.
 - There is no special handling of quotation marks.

-NOTE: Values from the environment file has higher priority than command line argument.
-For example, if you add filename as *test* in *.env* file and also add `--filename report` command option, the downloded report's name will be *test*.
+NOTE: Values from the command line argument has higher priority than environment file.
+For example, if you add filename as *test* in *.env* file and also add `--filename report` command option, the downloded report's name will be *report*.

 ### Example